 Directors conduct a continual review of governance across the Trust, both at Trustee and Local Governing Body level.
-A new Head of Governance was appointed from September 2017 on to the Executive Team reporting to the CEO.
-She attends all Board Meetings and reports in as a standing agenda item on Governance.
-Schemes of Delegation were commuted to annual review aligned to school (and financial) years and were reviewed again in September 2018.
-Terms of Reference setting out the roles and responsibilities of Trustees, Executive Team, Local Governing Body and Headteacher were reviewed and signed off in March 2018 and were reviewed again in September 2018 as part of the re-alignment.
+It is a standing agenda item at all regular Board Meetings.
+Schemes of Delegation for all schools were reviewed and signed off in March 2017 and will be reviewed again to time annually with the new school year.
+Terms of Reference setting out the roles and responsibilities of Trustees, Executive Team, Local Governing Body & Headteacher were reviewed and signed off in March 2017 and will be reviewed again in March 2018.
+The Audit & Finance Committee held 3 meetings in the year, and a further Trustee Vernon Lloyd has joined the Committee for 2017/18.

-GOVERNANCE STATEMENT (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2018
+GOVERNANCE STATEMENT (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2017